22 May Why is Carbon Important to Your Lawn?

 Carbon—in the form of carbon dioxide—is a required element for photosynthesis.
 Lawns and other green plants use carbon to make vital organic compounds.
 Plants receive the carbon from the air.
 Once carbon is inside a plant, it enters the cell walls and the small green structure called the chloroplast.
 This is what gives all plants their green color and serves to capture light energy from the Sun.
 A complex chain of reactions happens next in which water and carbon dioxide are converted into sugars using the Sun’s energy.
 Oxygen released during this reaction is the same oxygen humans inhale.

 Carbon is important to microbes

 We live in a culture where ”more is better.”
 However, when it comes to healthy soil and lawns, nutrient balance is the key, NOT maximizing nutrient quantity.
-Simply stated, the nutrient “problem” with a majority of lawns is that most home owners over apply nitrogen.
+Simply stated, the nutrient “problem” with a majority of lawns is that most homeowners overly apply nitrogen.
+Nitrogen is an important primary macronutrient all plants need, but when nitrogen is over-applied on a regular basis, several harmful effects can take place, including the disruption of the carbon to nitrogen ratio in your soil (C:N).
 This over application of nitrogen has several harmful effects, but one of them is the disruption of the ideal carbon-nitrogen ratio of somewhere between 8:1 to 15:1.
 When this carbon-nitrogen balance is achieved, the result is a natural release of the nitrogen and phosphorus already contained in the soil.